 We know the motor works.
 The main switch on the driver's door is common to go bad.
-We can try to wiggle the switch in "UP" position and if it makes the window motor run, then we know the switch is bad.
+We can try wiggling the switch in "UP" position and if it makes the window motor run, then we know the switch is bad.
 If it doesn't, then we would have to follow the electrical diagram and check the power window circuit.

 The window goes down OK, but is slow going up:

 We would have to check the window run channels and the window regulator mechanism.
 Sometimes window run channels wear out or shift out of place.
 The window run channel is not expensive and is not very difficult to replace.
 Often lubricating window channels with a special silicone lubricant helps.
 The sliding parts of the window regulator may also need to be greased.
 If lubrication doesn't help, the window regulator may need to be replaced.

 The window goes up but then backs down:

 In many cars the power window have the anti-pinch function that reverses the window from going up when an object is pinched by the window.
 Sometimes, after the window motor or regulator has been replaced or the power has been disconnected, the initial power window settings must be relearned for anti-pinch function to work properly.
 The re-learn procedure is different for different cars.
 Try googling 'power window re-learn procedure Make Model Year', there are plenty of Youtube videos how to do it.

 Nothing happens when the window switch is pressed:

 If the window motor doesn't operate at all, the first thing to check is the fuses.
 See: how to check fuses.
 If the fuses are OK, the next step is to check the voltage at the motor and test the motor itself.
 It's not uncommon for a window motor to go bad.
 See how to test a window motor below.